hackaninstant/Servo-Shutter/README.md

 - 4 button operation
 - uses I2C 128x64 SSD1306 display
 - shutter speeds from 1/8 to 10 minutes
-- cancelable self timer
+- cancelable self timer up to 255 seconds
 - built in servo adjustments for Shutter Open, Close, and relief angles, as well as servo delay
 - adjustable button repeat rate delay
 - X or M flash sync (untested)
-- Operates on 6 volts (4AA), or a couple of 3.7v lithium batteries
+- Operates on 6 volts (4AA) for the servo, and 3 volts for the arduino

 Requirements:

-- 3D printed servo operated shutter from https://www.thingiverse.com/thing:4404243
+- 3D printed servo operated shutter from https://www.thingiverse.com/thing:6033871
-- Arduino Nano
+- Arduino Nano, 16K or 32K version
 - 4 momentary switches
-- I2C SSD1306 display
+- I2C SSD1306 128x64 display
 - 9g servo
 - Opto isolator with resistor (Optional for flash sync)

 Configuration: